Probing the symmetry breaking of a light--matter system by an ancillary qubit

 In the standard model of particle physics, the $W^\pm$ and $Z$ weak gauge bosons obtain mass via the Higgs mechanism, in which the electroweak gauge symmetry $\rm{SU(2)\times U(1)}$ is broken due to the interaction with a symmetry-broken vacuum field (the Higgs field) displaying a nonzero vacuum expectation value.
 In our experiment, we observe the parity symmetry breaking of a probe superconducting circuit (Xmon) dispersively coupled to a qubit--resonator system in the deep-strong coupling regime.
-This effect is very similar to the Higgs mechanism, although in our case the broken symmetry is discrete.
+This effect, although rather different (in our case the broken symmetry is discrete and it is not spontaneous), shares some interesting analogies with the Higgs mechanism.
 At the optimal point, both the flux qubit and the qubit--resonator system have a well-defined parity symmetry~\cite{Liu2005PRL}.
 In this parity-symmetry case, the quantum-vacuum expectation value of the resonator field is zero, $\langle G|(a+a^\dag)|G \rangle = 0$, where $|G \rangle$ is the qubit--resonator ground state.
-With the external flux tuned away from the optimal point, {\it parity-symmetry breaking} is induced for both the flux qubit and the qubit--resonator system, giving rise to $\langle G|(a+a^\dag)|G \rangle \neq 0$~\cite{garziano2014vacuum}.
-In our experiment, the achieved qubit--resonator system is in the {\it deep-strong coupling} regime, so the quantum-vacuum state is very different and, when away from the optimal point, this can produce a sizable nonzero value of $\langle G|(a+a^\dag)|G \rangle$ as well as observable symmetry breaking effects.
-Indeed, as demonstrated in our experiment, the qubit--resonator system is able to break the parity selection rule of the dispersively coupled Xmon, thus enabling forbidden transitions.
+With the external flux tuned away from the optimal point, parity-symmetry breaking is induced in the flux qubit and, in the presence of a very strong qubit--resonator coupling, it also significantly affects the resonator vacuum, giving rise to $\langle G|(a+a^\dag)|G \rangle \neq 0$~\cite{garziano2014vacuum}.
+In our experiment, the achieved qubit--resonator system is in the deep-strong coupling regime, so the quantum-vacuum state is very different and, when away from the optimal point, this can produce a sizable nonzero value of $\langle G|(a+a^\dag)|G \rangle$ as well as observable symmetry breaking effects.
+Indeed, as demonstrated in our experiment, the qubit--resonator system is able to break the parity selection rule of the Xmon dispersively coupled to the resonator, thus enabling forbidden transitions.
+We should emphasize that the similarity between the Higgs mechanism and our observation only comes from two key features: (i) the symmetry-broken vacuum has a nonzero expectation value, and (ii) the field with a nonzero expectation value can induce symmetry breaking in another quantum system, in the absence of real excitations of the field.
+Of course, a system composed by just two qubits and a lumped-element resonator cannot fully reproduce the far more complex Higgs model.